digital-york/yorkshire-dictionary/README.md

 For more information on the project, please see [this link](https://www.york.ac.uk/borthwick/projects/yorkshire-dictionary/).

+The project is deployed to heroku for demo purposes, and can be accessed [here](https://yhd.herokuapp.com).

 The project is developed using Rails, and currently uses Blacklight in the interface.

 An ActiveRecord data model exists, and the intention is to link this to Solr using Sunspot.